Do Go On - 443 - The Theft of The Scream

 It's so crazy.

-But yes, you're an enthusiast for the show.
+you're enthusiastic for the show.

 Sorry about that.